 To be recognised, they must:

-To be accredited as a journalist, you go to the European Commission's accreditation office with the following documents:
+To be accredited as a journalist, you will be asked to provide the following documents:

 You must provide proof of your status: